pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "As you grow older, you'll find the only things you regret are the things you didn't do."
 --Zachary Scott

+"He who looks for advantage our of friendship strips it all of its nobility."
+--Seneca the Elder

 "Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."
 --Seneca the Younger

+"Precepts or maxims are of great weight; a few useful ones at hand do more toward a happy life than whole volumes that we know not where to find."
+--Seneca the Younger

+"Eyes will not see when the heart wishes them to be blind."
+--Seneca the Younger

 "Waiting for the fish to bite or waiting for wind to fly a kite.
 Or waiting around for Friday night or waiting perhaps for their Uncle Jake or a pot to boil or a better break or a string of pearls or a pair of pants or a wig with curls or another chance.
 Everyone is just waiting."
 --Dr. Seuss

 "The fool doth think he is wise, but the wise man knows himself to be a fool."
-–William Shakespeare (As You Like It)
+--William Shakespeare (As You Like It)

 "Age can not not wither, nor custom stale her infinite variety."
 --William Shakespeare (Antony and Cleopatra)

 "Out, out, brief candle!
-Life's but a walking shadow, a poor player that struts and frets his hour upon the stage and then is heard no more: it is a tale told by an idiot, full of sound and fury, signifying nothing."
+Life's but a walking
+shadow, a poor player that struts and frets
+his hour upon the stage and then is heard
+no more: it is a tale told by an idiot,
+full of sound and fury, signifying nothing."
-–William Shakespeare (Macbeth)
+--William Shakespeare (Macbeth)

-"What a piece of work is a man! how noble in reason! how infinite in faculty! in form and moving how express and admirable! in action how like an angel! in apprehension how like a god! the beauty of the world! the paragon of animals!
+"What a piece of work is a man! how noble in reason!
+how infinite in faculty! in form and moving how
+express and admirable! in action how like an angel!
+in apprehension how like a god! the beauty of the
+world! the paragon of animals!
 And yet, to me, what is this quintessence of dust?"
-–William Shakespeare (Hamlet)
+--William Shakespeare (Hamlet)

 "I would challenge you to a battle of wits, but see you are unarmed."
 --William Shakespeare